 Concawe compiles personal incident statistics of oil industry workers, and publishes these in a yearly report, since 1993.
 These statistics bear witness to the oil industry’s commitment to safety, consistently showing much lower incident rates than the industry at large.
 Through this activity member companies also have the opportunity to exchange valuable information on incidents and to share the lessons to be learned.

 Process safety is also critical to our industry.
 Although it is embedded in all aspects of the life of a plant, it has been comparatively less in the limelight than personal safety.
-Concawe is engaged in the reflexion on ways and means of further improving process safety.
-To achieve this, Concawe has initiated the collection of Process Safety Performance Indicators (PSPI) data for inclusion in the yearly safety performance reporting as from 2010.
+Concawe is engaged in the ways and means of further improving process safety.
+To achieve this, Concawe initiated in 2010 the collection of Process Safety Performance Indicators (PSPI) data for inclusion in the yearly safety performance reporting.

 Concawe has played an active role in bringing the views and the experience of the oil industry to the ensuing debates, and intends to continue doing so.